Sysimq/CPSC501A4/README.md

 All source code can be found in `cpsc501a4/src/main/java/org/example` and `SerializedObject.json` file in `cpsc501a4`.\
 Junit test can be found in `cpsc501a4/src/main/java/org/example`.

-To run the program you can open the project on IntelliJ.
-When the project is loaded, you have to run `Server.java` first followed by `Client.java` file.
-When these two are up and running, the user will be prompted on the Client terminal interface to choose from which objects you would like to create.
-Please follow given instructions and enter in only valid input to avoid Exceptions.
+To run the program you can open the project on IntelliJ:
+1. When the project is loaded, you have to run `Server.java` first followed by `Client.java` file. \
+2. When these two are up and running, the user will be prompted on the Client terminal interface to choose from which objects you would like to create.
+Please input value from 1-6\
+3. Please follow given instructions and enter in only valid input to avoid Exceptions thrown.\

 For VM flag, add following commands to run configuration of both `Server.java` and `Client.java` files:\